 Equally important, the PLAAF has been introducing a variety of support aircraft, including airborne early warning (AEW), command and control (C2), and electronic warfare (EW) aircraft.
-These systems field state-of-the-art radars and electronic surveillance systems, allowing Chinese air commanders to detect potential targets, including low-flying aircraft and cruise missiles, more quickly and gather additional intelligence on adversary radars and electronic emissions.
-More and more of China's combat aircraft are also capable of undertaking mid-air refueling, allowing them to conduct extended, sustained operations, and the Chinese aerial tanker fleet (based on the H-6 aircraft) has been also expanding.
+These systems field state-of-the-art radars and electronic surveillance systems that allow Chinese air commanders to detect potential targets, including low-flying aircraft and cruise missiles, more quickly and gather additional intelligence on adversary radars and electronic emissions.
+In addition, more and more of China's combat aircraft are capable of undertaking mid-air refueling, which allows them to conduct extended, sustained operations, and the Chinese aerial tanker fleet (based on the H-6 aircraft) has been expanding.

 At the biennial Zhuhai Air Show, Chinese companies have displayed a variety of unmanned aerial vehicles that reflect substantial investments and research and development efforts.
 The surveillance and armed UAV systems include the Xianglong (Soaring Dragon) and Sky Saber systems.
-The 2014 DOD report on Chinese capabilities also reported that China had tested a stealthy flying-wing UAV, the Lijian.11 Chinese UAVs have been included in various military parades over the past several years, suggesting that they are being incorporated into Chinese forces, and the 2018 DOD report on Chinese capabilities states that "China's development, production and deployment of domestically-developed reconnaissance and combat UAVs continues to expand."12
+The 2019 U.S. Department of Defense (DOD) report on Chinese capabilities also reported that China had tested a cargo drone, the AT-200, capable of carrying 1.5 tons of cargo.12 Chinese UAVs have been included in various military parades over the past several years, suggesting that they are being incorporated into Chinese forces, and the 2018 DOD report on Chinese capabilities states that "China's development, production and deployment of domestically-developed reconnaissance and combat UAVs continues to expand."13

 The PLAAF is also responsible for the Chinese homeland's strategic air defenses.
-Its array of surface-to-air (SAM) missile batteries is one of the largest in the world and includes the S-300 (SA-10B/SA-20) and its Chinese counterpart, the Hongqi-9 long-range SAM.
+Its array of surface-to-air missile batteries is one of the largest in the world and includes the S-300 (SA-10B/SA-20) and its Chinese counterpart, the Hongqi-9 long-range SAM.
 In 2018, the Russians began to deliver the S-400 series of long-range SAMs to China.
-These will mark a substantial improvement in PLAAF air defense capabilities, as the S-400 has both anti-aircraft and anti-missile capabilities.
-China has deployed these SAM systems in a dense, overlapping belt along its coast, protecting the nation's economic center of gravity.
+These missiles represent a substantial improvement in PLAAF air defense capabilities, as the S-400 has both anti-aircraft and anti-missile capabilities.14 China has deployed these SAM systems in a dense, overlapping belt along its coast, protecting the nation's economic center of gravity.
 Key industrial and military centers such as Beijing are also heavily defended by SAM systems.